Hecatron/GBD.Rpi2.Gentoo/README.md

 I'd imagine at some stage there will be a debian hardfloat version for the RPI2, or a more official gentoo release setup for it.
 I'm just using this as a stop gap untill that's released

+All RPI CPU's fall under the family of **BCM2708** this is sort of the family / chip group name.
+But the more specific model name of the CPU is:

+* RPI1 = BCM2835
+* RPI2 = BCM2836

 Install:

   * [1.1 Gentoo - Initial Stage3 Setup](docs/1.1 Gentoo - Initial Stage3 Setup.md)